This chapter describes tips for tuning Oracle Service Bus performance. It contains the following sections:

 Depending on your OSB usage and performance issues, you may consider tuning the following:

-JVM parameters can have an impact on OSB performance.
+As with all other Oracle Fusion Middleware components, OSB performance can be impacted by JVM parameters.
 The two primary JVM tuning parameters to consider when optimizing OSB performance are heap size and garbage collection.
 For more information on tuning the JVM for performance, see Section 2.4, "Tuning Java Virtual Machines (JVMs)".

 To optimize OSB, consider tuning the following WebLogic Server parameters: